Mass suicide: Burari deaths (2018)

 In 2018, eleven family members of the Chundawat family were found dead in their home in Burari, India.
 Ten family members were found hanged, while the oldest family member, the grandmother, was strangled.
-The bodies were found on 1 July 2018; in the early morning after the death.
+The bodies were found on 1 July 2018 in the early morning after the deaths.
 The police have ruled the deaths as mass suicide, with an angle of shared psychosis being investigated.

 German cult deaths (2019)

 In May 2019, five members of a "medieval sex cult" were found dead in what investigators believe to be a mass suicide or consensual homicide-suicide.
 Two bodies were discovered in a flat in Wittingen and three more, including the leader, in a hotel near Passau.

 Shakahola massacre (2023)

 In April 2023, 110 dead bodies were found in the Shakahola forest, near Malindi, Kenya.
 Rescued survivors stated that they had been ordered to starve themselves to death by Paul Nthenge Mackenzie, leader of the Malindi cult.
 As of June 2024, the death toll has risen to 448.